Can This Go Live? #1

 What is this blogpost about?

-This is the first blogpost in the series "Can This Go Live".
-To start off the series, the examples will likely skew to examples seen on the major user generated video content (UGVC) platforms written about in this blogpost.
+The first blogpost in the series “Can This Go Live”.
+To start off the series, the examples will likely skew to examples seen on the major user generated video content (UGVC) platforms.

 What did I stumble upon?